Canice Carroll

-Canice Michael Carroll (born 16 January 1999) is a professional footballer who plays as a defender for club Chippenham Town.
+Canice Michael Carroll (born 16 January 1999) is a professional footballer who plays as a defender for club Oxford City.

 Carroll is a product of the Oxford United youth system and began his professional career with the club, before moving to Brentford in 2018.
 After loan spells at Swindon Town and Carlisle United and a short period with Stevenage, he moved to Scotland to join Queen's Park in 2020.
 In 2021, Carroll moved into non-League football.
 Born in England, Carroll was capped by the Republic of Ireland at youth level.

 Club career

 Oxford United

 Adept as a central defender, full back or a midfielder, Carroll came through the youth system at hometown club Oxford United and began a scholarship in July 2015.
 His progression was such that he was offered a 2 1/2-year professional contract in August 2015 and signed it on 5 February 2016.
 Carroll made his debut for the club as a substitute for Alex MacDonald after 82 minutes of a 2–0 Football League Trophy Southern Area quarter-final victory over Dagenham & Redbridge on 11 November 2015.
 He did not feature in the remainder of Oxford's run to the 2016 Football League Trophy Final or in the club's promotion to League One, but was a part of the U18 team which finished the season as Football League Youth Alliance Merit League 2 champions.

 Carroll made seven appearances during the 2016–17 season and was named as the Us' Young Player of the Year.
 He was an unused substitute during the 2–1 2017 EFL Trophy Final defeat to Coventry City at Wembley Stadium.
 Carroll signed a new three-year contract with the club in May 2017.

 Carroll made something of a breakthrough during the 2017–18 season, making 17 appearances and scoring his only goal for the club, with a header in a 3–2 defeat to Bradford City on 30 December 2017.
 He departed the Us on 9 August 2018, having made 25 appearances and scored one goal during 2 1/2 seasons as a professional at the Kassam Stadium.